Be Well at Work

 This is accomplished by providing prevention services addressing ergonomics, wellness, and work/life through a continuum of treatment services from employee assistance, occupational health, and disability services.
 Read about each program below.

 Disability Management provides employees and departments with a full range of disability-related assistance and consultation, including workers’ compensation, injury prevention, return-to-work, transitional work, reasonable accommodation, and departmental training.

-Employee Assistance is the campus faculty/staff program providing free, confidential problem assessment and referral for UC Berkeley faculty and staff.
+Employee Assistance is the campus faculty/staff program providing free, confidential problem assessment and referral for UC Berkeley faculty, staff, visiting scholars, and postdocs.
 It is also the employee assistance program for the Lawrence Berkeley National Laboratory.

-The Elder Care Program offers confidential, free assistance to UC Berkeley Faculty and Staff who are caring for or concerned about an elder or dependent adult.
+The Elder Care Program offers confidential, free assistance to UC Berkeley faculty, staff, visiting scholars, and postdocs who are caring for or concerned about an elder or dependent adult.
 We also provide services to employees of the Lawrence Berkeley National Laboratory.

 The Ergonomics Program promotes healthy campus work environments through workshops, consultation and coordination of the campus network of departmental computer workstation evaluators.
 Our goal is to help fit jobs to people.